 Let’s say you plant a tree in your yard to add beauty to your view and value to your home.
-And maybe you choose a tree that bears fruit to give you an epicurean delight in addition to that beauty and value.
+And maybe you choose a tree that bears fruit to give you something extra in addition to that beauty and value.

-In other words, certain trees may put a cherry on top of your landscaping investment.
+In other words, certain trees may put a seasonal cherry on top of your landscaping investment.
 And that’s a little like investing in a stock that pays dividends.

 First, what is a dividend?
 A dividend is a portion of a company’s earnings paid out in cash (not to be confused with a stock dividend) to shareholders on a per-share basis.
 Most dividends are paid in cash, and many are distributed quarterly (although some companies offer monthly dividends).

 Why do some companies pay dividends?
-Think of dividends as incentives to reward shareholders and attract new investors.
-Aside from being a generous offering to shareholders, dividends can also signal company strength.
+To reward shareholders and attract new investors.
+Dividends can also signal company strength.
 (Under certain circumstances, dividends can also indicate company weakness.
 We’ll get into this a little later.)

-A long-term dividend investor’s goal is to receive a small amount of cash flow for income or increase the total value of portfolio returns by accumulating dividend payments in addition to growth.
+A dividend stock investor’s goal is to receive a small amount of cash flow for income or increase the total value of portfolio returns by collecting dividend payments in addition to growth.
 But how much might a single dividend stock yield on an annual basis?
 What makes one dividend yield more competitive than another?
-What is dividend yield?

 Here’s a simple dividend yield definition: The dividend yield is the ratio of a company’s annual dividend payment in relation to its stock price.
-In other words, dividend yield tells you what percentage of a stock’s price (per share) you may receive as a dividend payment.
+In other words, dividend yield tells you what percentage of a stock’s price (per share) you might receive on a quarterly or monthly basis.

 Dividend yield = Annual dividend/Stock price